LieberInstitute/smoking-nicotine-mouse/code/README.md

         → search for human brain genes that replicate in mouse brain/blood and vice versa.

     Venn diagrams to quantify the number of:
-      * Nicotine/smoking DEGs in the naive vs fitted model
+      * Nicotine/smoking DEGs in the naive vs fitted models
       * Naive/fitted model DEGs in nicotine vs smoking
+      * Smoking DEGs in female vs male vs all pups
+      * Nicotine/smoking DEGs vs Sex DEGs in pups
       * Up/downregulated nicotine/smoking DEGs in the naive vs fitted model
       * Up/downregulated nicotine DEGs vs up/down smoking DEGs (from either naive or fitted model or from only one model)
       * Nicotine naive & fitted DEGs vs smoking naive & fitted DEGs